Smokey Joe's Cafe (revue): 1996 West End

 It premiered in the West End at the Prince of Wales Theatre on October 1, 1996 and ran through October 1, 1998.
 Zaks and McKneely return to direct and choreograph respectively, with some of the Broadway cast (Cook, Lively, and Crosby) repeating their roles.

+2010 Paper Mill

+The Paper Mill Playhouse staged a production of the musical which ran from April 7, 2010 through May 2, 2010.
+Tom Helm served as musical director and Mark S. Hobee staged the production.
+The cast included Jackie Burns, E. Clayton Cornelious, Bernard Dotson, Felicia Finley, Carly Hughes, Andrew Rannells, Dennis Stowe, Maia Nkenge Wilson, and Eric LaJuan Summers.

 2014 54 Sings

 On February 9, 2014, original cast members Brenda Braxton, Adrian Bailey, DeLee Lively, Frederick Owens, Ken Ard, and Michael Park, Deb Lyons, Darryl Williams, and Ramona Keller reunited for a performance at New York's 54 Below as part of the "54 Sings Series" under direction of Braxton.

 2014 Arena Stage

 The Arena Stage in Washington, DC produced the revue in 2014.
 The production was directed by Randy Johnson and choreographed by Parker Esse, opening on April 25, 2014 and running through June 8, 2014.

-2015 and 2016 Argentinian Productions
+2015 and 2016 Argentinian productions

 The revue was also produced in Argentina by G&C Entertainment, directed by Alejandro Guevara, musically directed by Daniel Landea, vocally coached by Katie Viqueira and choreographed by Delfina García Escudero.
-It has its opening at Teatro La Comedia on September 7, 2015 and ran through November 19, 2015.
+It has its opening at Teatro La Comedia on September 7, 2015, and ran through November 19, 2015.
 The Argentinian cast includes Belén Cabrera (B.J.), Cristian Centurión (Adrian), Mariano Condoluci (Victor), Emmanuel Degracia (Ken), Daniela Flombaum (Pattie), Diego Jaraz (Michael), Patrissia Lorca (DeLee), Sofía Val (Brenda) and Sebastián Ziliotto (Fred).

-In 2016, a production took place in a new season in Buenos Aires, Argentina, directed by Diego Jaraz, musical supervision by Federico Vilas, vocal coching by Katie Viqueira, and choreographed by Delfina Garcia Escudero.
+In 2016, a production took place in a new season in Buenos Aires, Argentina, directed by Diego Jaraz, musical supervision by Federico Vilas, vocal coaching by Katie Viqueira, and choreographed by Delfina Garcia Escudero.
 It had its opening night at Sala Siranush on May 6, 2016, closing on June 24, 2016.
 This Argentinian cast included Belén Cabrera (B.J.), Cristian Centurión (Adrian), Mariano Condoluci (Victor), Emmanuel Degracia (Ken), Daniela Flombaum (Pattie), Patricio Wittis (Michael), Patrissia Lorca (DeLee), Sofía Val (Brenda) and Sebastián Ziliotto (Fred).
 This Argentinian production had 4 ACE Awards nominations, and 7 Hugo Awards nominations.